droolio/duplicacy-web-docker/README.md

 ### `:mini` only
 `DUPLICACY_WEB_VERSION`: Specifies version of duplicacy_web to fetch and use.

+Acceptable values:

+- `x.x.x` - Use specific version, like 1.4.1
+- `Latest` - Use latest available version from Acrosync.
+- `Stable` - Use last known stable version as defined by Acrosync.

 To apply the changes restart the container.
+When on Latest or Stabe channels restart the container to check for and apply updates as needed.
 This makes the `:mini` version behave more like a thin adapter layer as opposed to true self-encompassing container.

 ## To run